Tecmo Bowl

-is an American football video game developed and released by Tecmo.
-Originally released as an arcade game in 1987, the game features a large dual screen cabinet with up to four players between two fictitious teams.
-A port for the Nintendo Entertainment System was released in 1989 and was the first console game to include real National Football League players, via a license from the NFL Players Association.
+is a 1987 American football video game developed and published by Tecmo for arcades.
+The game features a large dual screen cabinet with up to four players between two fictitious teams.
+A port for the Nintendo Entertainment System (NES) was released in 1989 and was the first console game to include real National Football League players, via a license from the NFL Players Association.
 A Game Boy version developed by Sculptured Software followed in 1991.

 The NES version was extremely popular, spawning various sequels, starting with 1991's Tecmo Super Bowl.
 The NES original has been cited as one of the best sports video games ever made.
-The NES and arcade versions have been re-released (without the NFLPA license) for various platforms, including mobile phones, the Virtual Console, the NES Classic Edition, and Nintendo Switch.
+The NES and arcade versions have been re-released (without the NFLPA license) for various platforms.

 Gameplay

 The original arcade version is distinguished by a large two-monitor cabinet, support for up to four players, and the ability to break tackles.
 Only two fictional teams can be chosen: the Wildcats and the Bulldogs.
 Its 2D graphics are more advanced than the NES version, with a larger color palette and more detailed sprites.

 The NES version allows two players to play rather than the arcade's four players.
 The player can choose between three modes: one-player, two-player, and coach.
 In one-player mode, the player picks a football team and plays against the computer.
 After every game that the player wins, it is given a password to continue their quest for the championship and the computer picks another team to play as, and the player stays with the original choice.
 In the two-player and coach modes, the player and another human will play one game but the players only choose the plays in the coach mode (which cannot be done in the arcade version).

 In both versions, the playbook consists of only four offensive plays.
 When on defense, a player selects a play based on the anticipation of the offense's choice; if chosen correctly, it results in a collapse of the offensive line and well-covered receivers, therefore setting up either a potential sack or an interception.

 Although featuring the names, rosters, and statistics of real National Football League (NFL) players from a mix of the 1987 and 1988 seasons, the gameplay limits how closely the video game players mimics real-life players.
 Unlike standard American football rules which have 11 players on each team, the arcade version only allows ten players on the field at a time and the NES version only allows nine for each.
 The offense tries to avoid the defense, and the defense tries to either avoid blockers, tackle the ball carrier, or intercept a pass.